das7pad/overleaf-go/README.md

   DB enable invalidation of tokens ahead of their expiry)
-- Highly optimized document updating process (merged redis keys reduce redis calls by an order of magnitude, re-using of already fetched content for processing the n+1 update and flushing them all the way to history/Postgres)
+- Highly optimized document updating process (merged redis keys reduce redis calls by an order of magnitude, re-using of already fetched content for processing multiple updates and flushing them all the way to history/DB)
-- Work-stealing for spellcheck worker (this allows less popular languages to take over idle worker of a more popular language)
+- Worker-stealing for spellchecker (this allows less popular languages to take over idle worker from a more popular language)
-- Chaining of network proxies for fetching external resources (multiple hops between proxies allow stronger firewalling of services)
+- Chaining of network proxies for fetching external resources (multiple hops between proxies allow stronger firewalling of services, e.g. hop to local service and then hop to external cloud -- only that local service needs internet access)
 - Stronger CSP and zero inline scripts in HTML templates
+- Minify and compile HTML templates at boot-time in well under 1s
 - Caching for documentation content and images
 - Website translations on a single domain
 - No local filesystem backend for storing binary files (all major provider